-8 African American Wedding Traditions
+African Wedding Traditions

-1. Knocking on the Door
+6. Knocking on the Door

-Asking the family of the bride for permission to marry is a fairly common practice around the world, and the African American community is no exception from this old-school courtesy call.
+Asking the family of the bride for permission to marry is a fairly common practice around the world, and the African-American community is no exception from this old-school courtesy call.
 But did you know that requesting a bride's hand in marriage is a tradition that can be traced back to Ghana?
 This particular ceremony (also known as "kookoo ko") begins with a groom knocking on the door of the bride's home and waiting for entry.
 When the groom's knock is accepted, his delegation presents gifts like money and spirits for libation.
 Once his intentions are announced, both families discuss prospects of becoming one before providing their blessing.
 When the terms are finalized, the bride is called in and gets asked three times by her father if she agrees to the proposal.
 Celebrations begin after the bride says "yes" to each request, thus making the pair's engagement official.
 These days, knocking on the door is done as a sign of respect for the bride's family, and she has final say in the matter.
 A modern and much simpler option can range from a family dinner to a brief phone call—no dowries required.

-4. Kola Nuts
+7. Kola Nuts

-The Kola nut has an ancient history in the tropical rain forests of Western Africa.
+The Kola nut has an ancient history in the tropical rain forests of West Africa.
 This caffeine-packed fruit was used for medicinal purposes throughout numerous tribes in what is now Niger, Nigeria, Sierra Leone and Liberia.
 Eventually, the Kola nut became a unifying symbol for couples and their families thanks to its healing properties—which is why it's also popular during wedding ceremonies.
 Exchanging a Kola nut often represents the couple's willingness to help heal each other.
 However, for many African Muslims, sharing a Kola nut is an act performed during engagement celebrations to implore fertility.
 Although the use of Kola nuts isn't as popular as some of the other traditions on this list, some African American couples find a way to incorporate the custom into their special day either through the bean itself or with Coca-Cola, which included Kola nuts in the original recipe.

 8. Money Spray

 Many cultures have their own iteration of the money dance and, depending on the culture, the celebration carries with it different meaning.
 Notably, both Filipino and Nigerian couples will often incorporate this practice into their big day.
-Historically speaking, Yorùbá and Igbo tribes are the primary groups that practice this generous tradition, but it's also made its way into some African American wedding receptions.
+Historically speaking, Yorùbá and Igbo tribes are the primary groups that practice this generous tradition, but it's also made its way into some African-American wedding receptions.
 Typically, guests toss cash at the couple in what's called a "money spray."
 The pair celebrate their fortune by dancing to traditional music.
 Some couples are lucky enough to need assistance when gathering the money off the floor—a good problem to have, of course.
 By the end of the night, the newly married couple has a fund to help start their life together.
 "The spraying or pinning or giving away of money represents guests bestowing blessings and prosperity on the couple and sometimes specific family members," explains Lugemwa.

-Cortney Moore is an editor at Black Bride Magazine, the top destination for multicultural brides of color.
+Expert Source: Cortney Moore is an editor at Black Bride Magazine, the top destination for multicultural brides of color.
 To learn more about trends and tips, visit BlackBride.com.